Webbgaraget/threewp_broadcast/readme.txt

 9. Admin: Uninstall page
 10. Admin: Settings for logging to Activity Monitor

+== Actions and filters ==

+Broadcast offers some actions/filters for plugin developers with which to interact with Broadcast.

+The broadcasting actions use the Broadcasting_Data class to store and transmit information.
+Documentation for this class can be read in `include\Broadcasting_Data.php`.

+= action: threewp_broadcast_add_meta_box( $options ) =

+Allows the posting meta box to be modified.

+$options is a stdClass.
+$options->post The post that is being edited.
+$options->html The HTML of the meta box.

+= action: threewp_brodcast_broadcasting_started( $Broadcasting_Data ) =

+Fired just before the loop that broadcasts the post to each selected child blog.

+= action: threewp_brodcast_broadcasting_after_switch_to_blog( $Broadcasting_Data ) =

+Fired in the broadcast loop, after having switch to the child blog but not done any calculations or posting.

+= action: threewp_brodcast_broadcasting_before_restore_current_blog( $Broadcasting_Data ) =

+Fired in the broadcast loop, after the child post was created/updated, before restoring back to the original blog.

+= action: threewp_brodcast_broadcasting_finished( $Broadcasting_Data ) =

+Fired after the broadcast loop, before nulling all broadcast data and returning control to the Wordpress save_post function.

 == Frequently Asked Questions ==

 = Is php v5.4 really necessary? =